BaZom/VroomSniffer/docs/cli_documentation.md

 ### Architecture Overview

-The VroomSniffer CLI is built on a service-based architecture with the following key components:
+The VroomSniffer CLI is built on a modular, service-based architecture with the following key components:

+#### Module Organization

+The CLI is organized into several modules:

+1. **main.py**: Entry point for the CLI
+   - Orchestrates the flow between command-line arguments and command implementation
+   - Provides the `main()` function as the primary entrypoint

+2. **commands.py**: Implementation of all command functions
+   - Contains the actual implementation of each command
+   - Functions are pure and accept services as dependencies
+   - Implements command logic with consistent error handling

+3. **argparse_setup.py**: Command-line argument parsing
-- **CLI Interface** (`cli/main.py`): Command-line interface and argument parsing
+   - Centralizes all argument parsing logic
-- **Service Layer**:
+   - Configures and returns an `ArgumentParser` instance

+4. **utils.py**: Utility functions and services
+   - Provides the `Services` class to encapsulate all service instances
+   - Contains helper functions used across commands
+   - Includes decorators for common patterns (like progress bars)

+#### Service Layer

-  - `ScraperService`: Handles the scraping operations
+- **ScraperService**: Handles the scraping operations
-  - `StorageService`: Manages data persistence and retrieval
+- **StorageService**: Manages data persistence and retrieval
-  - `NotificationService`: Handles notifications via Telegram
+- **NotificationService**: Handles notifications via Telegram
-  - `SchedulerService`: Manages timing and scheduling of operations
+- **SchedulerService**: Manages timing and scheduling of operations

-- **Core Engines**:
+#### Core Engines:
   - `scraper/engine.py`: The scraping engine that extracts data
   - `proxy/manager.py`: Manages proxy connections (if used)